pld/bamboo/docs/basic_commands.rst

         }
     }

-with a grouping and a select
+With a grouping and a select
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ``curl -g http://bamboo.io/datasets/8a3d74711475d8a51c84484fe73f24bd151242ea/summary?select='{"rating":1}'&group=food_type``